Preventive detention: Costa Rica

-In Costa Rica, the 1998 Criminal Proceedings Code allows for a normal pre-trial "prisión preventiva" or remand of 12 months if the person is considered a "flight risk", but if the case is declared "complex", it can be increased to up to three years and a half of imprisonment without conviction, or even more in some cases.
+In Costa Rica, the 1998 Criminal Proceedings Code allows for a pre-trial remand of 12 months if the person is considered a "flight risk".
+If the case is considered complex in nature, the detention can be increased to up to three and a half years or more of imprisonment.
 As of 23 May 2013, over 3,000 people were in pre-trial detention.

 Denmark

-In connection to riots or other situations where there is a safety risk to the general public, the police can detain a person for up to twelve hours without involving the courts.
+In cases that connected to riots or other situations involving public safety risks, the police can detain a person for up to twelve hours without involving the courts.
 Until 2009, the limit was six hours.
-This change was part of the so-called Lømmelpakke (da), a law package that also included other changes, notably a higher punishment for preventing the work of the police.
+This change was part of the so-called Lømmelpakke (da).